Explore Midcentury Icons, Celebrity Homes, and Modernism Week

 Modernism Week

-Every February, Palm Springs hosts Modernism Week—an 11-day celebration of midcentury modern architecture, design, art, and culture.
+Every February, Palm Springs hosts Modernism Week—a 10-day celebration of midcentury modern architecture, design, art, and culture.
 The festival draws enthusiasts from across the globe with hundreds of events, including:

 It's a rare chance to step inside some of the city's most iconic private residences and experience the architecture that made Palm Springs a modernist icon.